utcs356/sp25/_pages/1_socket.md

 #### **Q4**: Impact of link capacity on end-to-end throughput and latency.
 * Decrease link rate between `r1` and `r2` to 10Mbps.
 This can be done by uncommenting line #5 in the `labs/six_hosts_two_routers/r1.startup` file.
 You have to clean up the previous Kathara lab before every change.
 Relaunch it after the change.
 * Measure and report path latency and throughput between two hosts, `h1` and `h4`.
 **Edit**: For this experiment, please use `h1` as a client and `h4` as a server as the provided Kathara lab configuration only limits the one-way bandwidth.
+**Edit**: Alternatively, you can add the below to `r2.startup` in addition to uncommenting line #5 to change the bi-directional link bandwidth.
+Make sure commenting it out after this experiment.
+`tc qdisc add dev eth1 root tbf rate 10mbit buffer 10mb latency 10ms`
 * How does it change compared to Q1?

 #### **Q5**: Impact of link latency on end-to-end throughput and latency.